dangalansky/Freelanc-r-Oasis/README.md

 # Freelancer's Oasis
-A website dedicated to listing Denver-based coffee shops and their WIFI availability.
-Infinitely customizable to any city, the script uses Flask and WTForms to write data to a .csv file that is referenced when rendering the home page and then formats that data to the prescibed template.
+A customizable website currently set to listing Denver-based coffee shops and their WIFI availability.
+Infinitely adaptable to any city, this Python script uses Flask and WTForms to write data to a .csv file that is referenced when rendering the home page and then formats that data to the prescibed template.

 Templates pulled from HTML5UP.net